fbjorn/pot-websites/developers-site/src/pages/developer-apis/03-libraries.md

 ## Community libraries

 We also encourage community to build more libraries and list them next to the platform libraries over here.
 If you have an idea of a library, we would like to hear about it!
+[Add an issue to Github](https://github.com/PlatformOfTrust/developer/issues) or bring it up in Slack.